 This is usually accomplished by faxing them a copy of the check along with a copy of the other driver’s insurance declaration page showing they were only insured up to $15,000 and there was no other coverage.
 You may then work with your own claims representative to collect the remaining $85,000 from your UIM coverage to fully compensate you for your damages.
 Again, it is always a good idea to make sure you at least consult with an experienced attorney to protect your rights.
 Although they may tell you that you are in good hands or, that just like a good neighbor, they’ll be there, it’s not always the case.

-Our Sacramento car accident injury lawyers have what it takes to effectively represent those who have been injured by negligence and wrongdoing.
+Our Sacramento car accident attorneys have what it takes to effectively represent those who have been injured by negligence and wrongdoing.
 We have a passion for improving our clients’ lives, and we accomplish this by providing the highest quality legal representation inside and outside of the civil courtroom.
 But we don’t stop there.
-We take it a step further by providing each client with the dedicated and compassionate counsel they need during challenging times.
+We take it a step further by providing each client with the dedicated and compassionate counsel they need.

 So, if you are ever in an auto accident, call 9-1-1 first, contact your insurance company, then call a Kershaw, Cook & Talley.
 A skilled attorney can alleviate the stressful process of dealing with the accident so you can focus on your recovery, and make sure we put forth the best case possible for you.
 We have secured compensation for thousands of injury victims.
 If you are ready to start your case, call our team of award-winning attorneys today.

-If you were injured in a car accident caused by another party’s negligence, call Kershaw, Cook & Talley for a free, no-obligation consultation at (916) 520-6639.
+If you were injured in a car accident caused by another party’s negligence, call our Sacramento auto accident lawyers at Kershaw, Cook & Talley for a free, no-obligation consultation at (916) 520-6639.